 - With an empty cell selected, launch the sidebar in Google Sheets.

-- Open the Select fields section.
-By default all fields should be selected, but you can add/remove fields to your liking.
+- Open the Select metricssection and click on the box to see what metrics as available.
+Based on the query type selected, different metrics may be shown.
 Note that as this is a simple connector, it's field options are more limited.

 - You can also apply filters to some fields under Filter, or set "no headers" in the advanced settings under the Options.
 These are optional though, and not required to make the query work.

-- At the top of the sidebar, click Get Data to Table to run the query and see the results.
-In this example, this is the most recent 10 tweets made by Supermetrics.
+- At the top of the sidebar, click Get Data to Tableto run the query and see the results.
+In this example, this is the most recent 10 tweets made by Supermetrics and their lifetime like count.

 Example Query Setup in Data Studio